hosgitesting/hosgitesting.github.io/README.md

   - Enter the API key from Ghost Inspector for the project in question

 - Environment URL
-  - Enter a different URL in which to run tests, in place of the default URL (dev-hos.pantheonsite.io)
+  - Enter a different URL in which to run tests, in place of the default URL
-  - Environment URL must be the base URL for the environment (ex. “index.html”)
+  - Environment URL should be the base URL for the environment (ex. “index.html”)

 - Testing Method
   - When running multiple tests at a time, allows for running tests simultaneously, or sequentially.